DrGBL/snp2hla_redux/README.md

 Luo, Y., Kanai, M., Choi, W. et al. A high-resolution HLA reference panel capturing global population diversity enables multi-ancestry fine-mapping in HIV host response.
 Nat Genet 53, 1504–1516 (2021). https://doi.org/10.1038/s41588-021-00935-7

 ## Requirements & Dependencies

+To install the software, simply clone this git in your environment.

 This software was tested in a CentOS environment.